LUXEMBOURG AND MICROFINANCE

 In 2009, the Government of Luxembourg stressed the opportunity and the necessity to pro-actively develop the potential of microfinance by including inclusive finance and microfinance into the Government work program for the period 2009 to 2014.

-In its microfinance strategy and orientation paper recently published, the Ministry of Foreign Affairs, Directorate for Development Co-operation, lays out its approach and action plan for the years to come in strict cooperation with world’s top forex brokers.
+In its microfinance strategy and orientation paper recently published, the Ministry of Foreign Affairs, Directorate for Development Co-operation.
 In the larger sense, the Ministry strives to be an enabler in this field, mainly through:

 • supporting the creation of efficient microfinance institutions and new microfinance sub-sectors by financing directly or indirectly a variety of actors in developing countries,